medic/cht-docs/content/en/design/apps/tutorials/structuring-interviews.md

 ### Middle

 In the middle of the interview, you’re hitting high gear.
 Having established a direct channel with your interviewees (the users), you move on and ask the bulk of your questions.
 The predetermined order of the questions may change based on the direction the conversation is taking.
 Some of the tips here include:
-- Keep the flow of the conversation as natural as possible, but cover the topics you want to cover.
+- Keep the flow of the conversation as natural as possible, but cover the topics you want to cover
-- Pick up on what participants have said earlier and get full replies to questions they have only partially answered.
+- Pick up on what participants have said earlier and get full replies to questions they have only partially answered
-- Steer participants back on track if they go too far off topic.
+- Steer participants back on track if they go too far off topic
-- Show that you have been listening.
+- Show that you have been listening

 ### End

 At the end of the interview, you wrap up in a way that makes participants feel as though they have said what they wanted to say and that their answers are valuable.
 Things you should do include:
-- Asking if there is anything participants would like to add.
+- Asking if there is anything participants would like to add
-- Telling your participants what you are going to do with their data and what the value is for them.
+- Telling your participants what you are going to do with their data and what the value is for them
-- Thanking them for taking the time to help with your research.
+- Thanking them for taking the time to help with your research